phpvms/docs/docs/help.md

 Without a lot of this information, it will be difficult to provide help.

+### Github Issues

+The bug tracker is located on [Github](https://github.com/nabeelio/phpvms/issues).
+To post an issue, you need a Github account, and then select "New Issue".
+After that, select "Bug Report".
+There is a small template there that you can use, but try to include as much of the information below:

 #### At a minimum

 - A clear description of the issue